VHelios/Diploma/README.md

 Today we did:

--learn to log in into gitHub
+- learn to log in into gitHub
--learn how to do basic Markdown
+- learn how to do basic Markdown
--our very first git commit
+- our very first git commit